-Refuse Derived Fuel is a renewable energy source that helps divert waste away from landfills.
-Non-biodegradable and non-recyclable waste that sit in waste dumps for years, can now be converted into a clean, sustainable and renewable source of energy.
+Refuse Derived Fuel is a clean energy source that helps divert waste away from landfills.
+Municipal waste that sit in waste dumps or land fills for years, can now be converted into a clean and sustainable source of energy.

-Today, Refuse Derived Fuel or RDF, has become an important strategy towards integrated waste management, that uses non-organic, non-recyclable parts of waste to convert it into useful CO2-neutral energy source, specifically catering to the cement industry, providing them an alternative clean fuel source.
+Today, Refuse Derived Fuel or RDF, has become an important strategy towards integrated waste management, that converts municipal waste into useful clean source of energy for the cement industry.
+The endeavor to reduce the carbon footprint is possible together in this journey towards sustainability.

 The utilization of RDF delivers a compelling multi-pronged impact on society and the environment: